hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 - "All actual work should be done by rules."
 - "A `shell` action executes a command-line instruction."
 - "A `run` action executes Python code."
-- "The strings used to specify inputs, outputs, and shell actions for a rule can mix Python variables and Snakemake wildcards.
-Use the same syntax as Python f-strings, but omit the `f` prefix on the string so that Snakemake will handle wildcards correctly."
 ---

 Despite our efforts, our pipeline still has repeated content,